FAQ

 Q: What is included in the daily rate for my dog?

 A: We have several room types with different amenities, but each room (or crate) is private and includes cozy bedding and bowls for their prepared meals.
-As for exercise, all rooms include daycare play OR bathroom breaks with a nice long midday walk(for Private Dogs).
-Best of all, there is no shortage of love, kisses and cuddles.
+As for exercise, all rooms include daycare play OR bathroom breaks with a nice midday walk(for Private Dogs).
+Best of all, there is no shortage of love, kisses and cuddles!

 Back to top.